 Olta Hoxha is the manager of the Dynamic Learning Lab.
 She is currently working on a social cognitive neuroscience study of achievement and a study of social decision making.
 She is interested in the biological and psychosocial factors in the development and treatment of psychopathology.
 Some of her other interests include poetry and song writing, and exercising with her dog.

-Yuliya Ochakovskaya a graduate student in her first year.
+Yuliya Ochakovskaya a graduate student in the lab and also teaches Cognition at Baruch College.
 Her research interests involve motivation and the ways in which individual differences influence overcoming and avoiding failure.
 In her spare time she enjoys reading and cooking up new recipes.

 Danielle Scott comes to the lab as a post-baccalaureate part time lab manager and research assistant.
 She graduated from the University of Tennessee, Knoxville in 2009, where she worked in labs focusing on BPD and PTSD and intimate partner violence.
 For her honors thesis, she designed and conducted a pilot study investigating the uses of different humor styles in depression.